-The national Mental Health Safety Improvement Programme (known as MHSIP) is led by NHS England and Improvement’s patient safety team.
-The programme is one of five delivered by the West of England Patient Safety Collaborative.
-Read more about the West of England Patient Safety Collaborative.
+The national Mental Health Safety Improvement Programme (known as MHSIP) is led by NHS England’s patient safety team.
+The programme is delivered locally by the West of England Patient Safety Collaborative.

 National programme ambitions